 "Brain injuries turn the familiar unfamiliar."

-Both brain injury lawyers know the urgent need for society to better understand the cruel aftermath of surviving a substantial brain injury and that it is not always as straightforward and apparent as it may seem simply by judging a survivor's physical abilities, appearance and their particular attitude to their acquired - yet unwanted & unwarranted - life
+Both brain-injury lawyers know the urgent need for society to better understand the cruel aftermath of surviving a substantial brain injury and that it is not always as straightforward and apparent as it may seem simply by judging a survivor's physical abilities, appearance and the particular attitude to their acquired - yet unwanted-&-unwarranted - life.

 "If you’re a traumatic brain injury survivor,